Shipleys LLP is delighted to announce we have joined with Moore Kingston Smith - read more

 Changing the safeguarding regime for payments and e-money firms

-Here we summarise the key points in the FCA’s Consultation Paper CP24/20 and its implications for payments and e-money firms.
+Here we summarise new guidance from the FCA, plus the key points in their Consultation Paper CP24/20 and the implications for payments and e-money firms.

 Why is the FCA Consulting?